 c.
-The Board determined that the characterization of service was inequitable based on the applicant's length and quality of service, to include combat service in Iraq and Afghanistan, outweighing the applicant's AWOL and larceny offenses.
+The Board determined that the characterization of service was inequitable based on the applicant's length and quality of service, to include combat service, and medical mitigation of the applicant's illegal substance abuse offenses.
 Accordingly, the Board voted to grant relief in the form of an upgrade to the characterization of service to General.
 The Board determined the narrative reason/SPD code and RE code were proper and equitable and voted not to change them.
-The applicant has exhausted their appeal options available with ADRB.
-However, the applicant may still apply to the Army Board for Correction of Military Records.
+However, the applicant may request a personal appearance hearing to address further issues before a Board.
 The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.